micropython-IMU/micropython-bno055/README.md

 The driver has no dependencies, but will use the helper module if present.
 The helper module provides functions and constants for users wishing to change the configuration or operating mode of the hardware.
-The use of a separate module minimises code size for those using the default `NDOF` mode.
+The use of a separate module minimises code size for those using the default `NDOF` mode; such users can ignore the helper module.
 To access the functions and values of the helper module it is recommended to issue
 ```python
 from bno055_help import *
 ```